 - You may refuse service to someone who is offensive, but you may not refuse service to people because of their race, sex, religion or where they come from.

-- You can learn more about anti-discrimination laws that protect LGBTQ people, trans people, and working women.
+- You can learn more about anti-discrimination laws that protect LGBTQ people and working women.

 - If you earn income and live in the United States, you must file a tax return every year and pay taxes to the United States government.
 In some places, you will pay state and local government taxes too.